-Estadio de Balaídos hardly changed in the following decades and over the years severely aged.
-In 2010, plans were presented for the complete rebuilding of the stadium into a modern 42,000-seater, however as these were part of the failed Spanish 2018 World Cup bid, realisation is currently unsure.
+Estadio de Balaidos hardly changed in the following decades and over the years severely aged.
+In 2010, plans were presented for the complete rebuilding of the stadium into a modern 42,000-seater, however as these were part of the failed Spanish 2018 World Cup bid, these got eventually shelved.

 (photos of the present Estadio de Balaídos below)